 There are a few things you’ll want to look for when choosing the right website builder for your photography business:

-- It’s also a good idea to go for an online portfolio with an online store built right in.
+- It’s also a good idea to go for an online portfolio website with an online store built right in.
 Silhouette photos are pretty popular these days and make great prints, so you’ll want to make it easy for your customers to purchase your silhouette photography, right from your portfolio.

 - If you’re an avid Instagram user (and—let’s face it—as a photographer, you should be), look out for website builders that have Instagram integration.
 That way, any pretty silhouette images you throw onto your Instagram will also appear on your online portfolio.